Get Me To College

 American Sign Language at a community college can count as

 - Passing Spanish 2 at a college counts as two years of Spanish.
 The same with other foreign

 - Middle school foreign languages may count as well.

 - If you stop taking a foreign language, you should pick up another subject.

-- Don’t stop your senior year as colleges have foreign language requirements, and you may have to do more foreign language in college than you want.
+- Don’t stop foreign language your senior year as colleges have foreign language requirements, and you may have to do more foreign language in college than you want.

 If you dislike math or do poorly, do your best to go at least one year beyond Algebra 2.

 Statistics is a great option and will really prepare you for many academic fields.